Alternative versions of Spider-Man: Spider-Girl

 The Spider-Girl comic book series, originally published under the MC2 imprint, features May "Mayday" Parker, Peter's daughter in an alternative continuity.
 This timeline diverged from the regular continuity when Peter and Mary Jane's daughter is returned to them by Kaine.
 In Spider-Girl, Peter has been retired from crime fighting since his final battle with the Green Goblin, which cost him a leg.
 Peter has settled down to family life and works for the New York City Police Department as a forensic scientist.
 His teen daughter May follows in his footsteps against his wishes, but Peter eventually helps her train for her calling.
 Peter appears in costume several times in Spider-Girl, either to restrain and protect May, or to assist her.
 Peter is among the superheroes kidnapped by Loki in the spin-off series Last Hero Standing.

-In the recent Spider-Girl storyline "Brand New May", Peter has uncovered a lab, within it is a stasis tank containing an exact physical symbiote duplicate of Mayday Parker, with notes left behind by Norman Osborn suggesting she is the real Mayday, and not a clone.
-When protecting his nephew Normie from an exploding test tube, Peter is affected by the serum within much like Osborn was...and begins to develop erratic behavior.
+In the Spider-Girl storyline "Brand New May", Peter has uncovered a lab, within it is a stasis tank containing a symbiote duplicate of Mayday Parker, with notes left behind by Norman Osborn suggesting she is the real Mayday, and not a clone.
+When protecting his nephew Normie from an exploding test tube, Peter is affected by the serum within much like Osborn was and begins to develop erratic behavior.
 He ultimately overcomes an attempt by Norman Osborn to control his mind and defeats him with the aid of his daughter, her clone, and the spirit of his Aunt May.